 |Water heaters||Installing a more efficient water heater, such as a solar hot water system or

-Householders in South Australia should contact their electricity retailer to gain further information about what their utility is offering in terms of incentives and assistance.
+Householders in South Australia should contact their electricity retailer for information about incentives and assistance.